wcushen/aws-ipi/ENCRYPTION_KMS.md

 ## **Introduction**

 Managing secrets securely is becoming increasingly a non-negotiable for many enterprises today across cloud and on-prem environments.
-With IBM’s recent acquisition of HashiCorp, organizations are now poised to take advantage of deeper integration opportunities between HashiCorp Vault and Red Hat OpenShift, strengthening their security posture.
+With IBM’s recent acquisition of HashiCorp, organizations are now poised to take advantage of deeper integration opportunities between HashiCorp Vault and Red Hat OpenShift, all in a bid to strengthen their security posture.

 In this article, we’ll walk through the integration of OpenShift Data Foundation (ODF) with HashiCorp Vault to enable cluster-wide encryption using Vault as a Key Management System (KMS).
 This demo will be deployed on AWS using local devices as the backing store to the ODF cluster.